north-road/slyr/docs/src/user_guide/tools.md

 1. In the **QGIS** `Processing Toolbox`, click on `SLYR` ▶️ `ArcGIS Pro` ▶️ `Convert APRX to QGS`.
-2. In the `Input APRX file`, browse to the location of the *.arpx* file.
+2. In the `Input APRX file`, browse to the location of the *.aprx* file.
 3. Under `Destination QGS project file`, set the location of the *.qgs* file.
 4. Click `Run`.
 5. Once processed, in **QGIS**, navigate to the folder and open the *.qgs*